In this post I explain how to remove and replace damaged keyboard in an HP Pavilion dv3500 (dv3000 series) notebook.

 Now you can pull the ribbon cable from the connector.

 The retainer (locking clip) must stay attached to the connector base.

 Turn the keyboard over again and access the second connector.

 Unlock Connector 2 the same way you unlocked Connector 1.

-Move the locking clip about 2 millimeters in the direction shown by two arrows.
-Pull the keyboard cable from the connector.
+Move the retainer about 2 millimeters in the direction shown by two arrows.
+Pull the cable from the connector.

 On my picture the connector is shown in the unlocked position.

-Remove the damaged keyboard from the notebook and replace it with a new one.
+Remove the keyboard from the notebook and replace it with a new one.

 You can find a new replacement keyboard by the HP spare part number printed on the sticker.